Why Don’t We All Become Anarchists?

 dust (artificial image, made by the program Celestia)

 On the left we see some quantities of interstellar dust, that is, dust that exists in the galaxy between stars, and when it is rarefied it remains invisible.
 But if it’s a bit denser and happens to be illuminated by nearby stars, then it becomes visible, as in this picture, which shows a detail from the large nebula near the star η (eta) of the constellation Carina (visible only from southern latitudes).
-Now when the dust becomes very dense (by chance, just as clouds become condensed in the atmosphere of the Earth), then it starts “collapsing” under its own weight; so it becomes condensed a lot, and nuclear reactions start taking place at the points with the greatest concentration, creating forces that oppose any further collapsing (concentration) due to gravity.
-Those points where nuclear reactions happen are the points where stars are born.
+Now when the dust becomes very dense (by chance, just as clouds become condensed in the atmosphere of the Earth), then it starts “collapsing” under its own weight; so it becomes condensed a lot.
+Nuclear reactions start taking place at the points with the greatest concentration, creating forces that oppose any further collapsing (concentration) due to gravity.
+Those points where nuclear reactions take place are the points where stars are born.
 After a few hundred million years the dust that didn’t settle into the stars and their orbiting planets disperses, the system becomes clearer, and we see stars that appear isolated, like our Sun (on the right, artificial image made by the program Celestia).
 We see again that a “complex system” in rarefied condition is at a state of anarchy, with no structures; but in a denser condition it forms structures.
 (The Sun is not merely a ball of H-bombs that explode; it has multiple internal structures, just as every other star.)

 Can we zoom in for one last time in the context of astronomical examples?
 Let’s move to a short distance from our planet, so much that we now make a brief foray into the domain of meteorology.